Model N (NYSE:MODN) Updates FY 2022 Earnings Guidance

-Model N (NYSE:MODN – Get Rating) last issued its quarterly earnings data on Tuesday, February 8th.
-The software maker reported ($0.04) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.14) by $0.10.
-Model N had a negative net margin of 15.25% and a negative return on equity of 10.06%.
-The firm had revenue of $51.54 million for the quarter, compared to the consensus estimate of $49.88 million.
-During the same quarter in the previous year, the firm earned $0.02 EPS.
-The company’s quarterly revenue was up 20.6% compared to the same quarter last year.
-On average, equities analysts anticipate that Model N will post -0.32 earnings per share for the current fiscal year.
+Model N (NYSE:MODN – Get Rating) last issued its quarterly earnings results on Tuesday, May 10th.
+The software maker reported $0.14 EPS for the quarter, topping the consensus estimate of $0.07 by $0.07.
+Model N had a negative net margin of 13.60% and a negative return on equity of 7.58%.
+The company had revenue of $53.30 million during the quarter, compared to analysts’ expectations of $51.23 million.
+During the same quarter in the previous year, the company earned ($0.17) EPS.
+Model N’s revenue was up 10.6% on a year-over-year basis.
+Research analysts forecast that Model N will post -0.32 EPS for the current fiscal year.

-In related news, insider Laura Selig sold 1,756 shares of Model N stock in a transaction that occurred on Wednesday, February 16th.
-The stock was sold at an average price of $25.33, for a total transaction of $44,479.48.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CEO Jason Blessing sold 10,058 shares of the company’s stock in a transaction dated Wednesday, February 16th.
-The stock was sold at an average price of $25.32, for a total transaction of $254,668.56.
+In other news, insider Laura Selig sold 1,749 shares of the company’s stock in a transaction that occurred on Friday, February 18th.
+The shares were sold at an average price of $25.04, for a total value of $43,794.96.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, insider Mark Albert Anderson sold 5,962 shares of the business’s stock in a transaction on Tuesday, May 10th.
+The stock was sold at an average price of $22.76, for a total transaction of $135,695.12.
+Following the completion of the sale, the insider now directly owns 183,745 shares in the company, valued at approximately $4,182,036.20.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 20,562 shares of company stock worth $520,194.
-2.00% of the stock is owned by corporate insiders.
+Insiders sold 26,524 shares of company stock valued at $655,889 in the last quarter.
+Corporate insiders own 2.00% of the company’s stock.

-Large investors have recently modified their holdings of the company.
-Millennium Management LLC lifted its stake in shares of Model N by 85.5% in the fourth quarter.
-Millennium Management LLC now owns 564,389 shares of the software maker’s stock worth $16,949,000 after buying an additional 260,170 shares in the last quarter.
-BlackRock Inc. boosted its position in shares of Model N by 5.6% during the 4th quarter.
-BlackRock Inc. now owns 2,491,068 shares of the software maker’s stock valued at $74,807,000 after acquiring an additional 131,984 shares during the last quarter.
-Marshall Wace LLP purchased a new stake in shares of Model N in the fourth quarter valued at about $2,135,000.
-Comerica Bank increased its position in Model N by 13.6% during the fourth quarter.
-Comerica Bank now owns 381,147 shares of the software maker’s stock worth $9,982,000 after purchasing an additional 45,536 shares during the last quarter.
-Finally, JPMorgan Chase & Co. raised its stake in Model N by 74.6% during the fourth quarter.
-JPMorgan Chase & Co. now owns 69,286 shares of the software maker’s stock worth $2,079,000 after purchasing an additional 29,605 shares during the period.
-96.26% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds have recently made changes to their positions in MODN.
+Millennium Management LLC lifted its position in shares of Model N by 85.5% in the fourth quarter.
+Millennium Management LLC now owns 564,389 shares of the software maker’s stock worth $16,949,000 after purchasing an additional 260,170 shares in the last quarter.
+First Light Asset Management LLC lifted its position in shares of Model N by 6.2% in the first quarter.
+First Light Asset Management LLC now owns 2,707,143 shares of the software maker’s stock worth $72,822,000 after purchasing an additional 159,213 shares in the last quarter.
+BlackRock Inc. raised its position in Model N by 5.6% during the fourth quarter.
+BlackRock Inc. now owns 2,491,068 shares of the software maker’s stock worth $74,807,000 after acquiring an additional 131,984 shares in the last quarter.
+Dimensional Fund Advisors LP raised its position in Model N by 43.7% during the first quarter.
+Dimensional Fund Advisors LP now owns 335,442 shares of the software maker’s stock worth $9,023,000 after acquiring an additional 102,025 shares in the last quarter.
+Finally, Marshall Wace LLP bought a new stake in Model N during the fourth quarter worth $2,135,000.
+96.26% of the stock is currently owned by institutional investors and hedge funds.

 Model N, Inc provides cloud revenue management solutions for life sciences and high-tech companies.
 The company offers Global Pricing Management, which minimizes price erosion of products; Global Tender Management that enhances revenue by enabling segmentation and targeting, optimal bid pricing, and post-award tracking; Provider Management, which minimizes rebate overpayments; Payer Management that minimizes revenue leakage and noncompliance of complex contracts; Government Pricing, which optimizes revenue, and reduces the risk of fines and other penalties; and Medicaid that enhances compliance with regulatory requirements and payments of rebate claims timely, as well as at correct rates for government medicaid programs.